 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-Yet sticking your money in a savings account forgetting about it might not be the best move where those extra dollars are concerned.
+Saving money is a smart financial habit to develop.
+Whether you're stashing away cash for emergencies, building a down payment or planning for a dream vacation, saving can have long-term benefits.
+But putting money in a savings account and forgetting about it might not always be the best move.
 The good news is that with a little extra planning, you may be able to make your money work for you and grow at a faster rate.

 Check out the five low-risk strategies below that might help you earn more money on your savings.

 1. High-Yield Savings Accounts

 Savings accounts don't qualify as investments like 401(k) accounts or other retirement vehicles.
 Nonetheless, a high-yield savings account might still help you grow your money a bit faster—potentially at a high enough rate to at least fight inflation.

 Rising interest rates aren't great for financing, but they could work in your favor with savings rates.
 When the Federal Reserve hikes the federal funds rate, the interest you earn on savings (aka your annual percentage yield or APY) tends to increase as well.

 At the time of writing, many of the best high-yield savings accounts have APYs just under or even beating 5.00%.
 But if you leave your cash in a tradtional savings account account, you might miss out on high interest rates.
 According to the Federal Deposit Insurance Corporation (FDIC), the average APY on savings accounts in November 2023 was just 0.46%.